thenamesz123/thenamesz123/README.md

 - 👋 Hi, I’m @thenamesz123
-- 👀 I’m interested in web design, software development & more!
+- 👀 I’m interested in web design, software dev, game dev & more!
 - 🌱 I’m currently learning CSS, javascript
 - 📫 How to reach me: you can email me or message me on github/discord
 - 😄 Pronouns: him